 Ultra-Dry Ever is an innovation created by Nissan that eliminates the need to wash your vehicle’s exterior.
 The material is scientifically-engineered to be hydrophobic and oleophobic on a superior level.
 This means that the Ultra-Dry Ever repels not only water and water-based materials but also oil, sleet, mud, and dirt.

-In 2014, Nissan Europe tested the Ultra-Dry Ever was tested on the European version of the Nissan Versa Note.
+In 2014, Nissan Europe tested the Ultra-Dry Ever was tested on the Nissan Versa Note for sale in Europe.
 The first vehicle had half of its exterior painted with the self-cleaning paint and was put to the test.
 It showed an amazing performance an all road elements that latched onto the unpainted area left no trace on the other half where the self-cleaning paint was used.

 Ultra-Dry Ever is an innovation created by Nissan that eliminates the need to wash your vehicle’s exterior

 Due to the success of the protocol, the same special paint coating was in the American counterpart, the Nissan Leaf.
 There have also been humorous references to it as to be the world’s “cleanest” car due to the fact that the Nissan Leaf is an e-vehicle.

 Both the Nissan Note and Leaf were put up against different test and scenarios that tested the dependability of the paint.
 Even though the Ultra-Ever Dry showed promising results, experts from Nissan consider it as an aftermarket option in the future.
 They also stated that they don’t have any plans yet of including it as a standard feature on their vehicle line-up.

 3. How did the Ultra-Ever Dry come to be?

 Nissan partnered with a tech company called Nano Labs to make this innovation possible.
 The company is rather new to the market and has only been around since 2012 of October.
 Nissan sourced for the help of Nano Labs to create a car paint that is based on industrial and commercial uses.